Table of Contents

 14. Reduces its time to market, reduces development time

 15. Prioritize conflicting Goals.
 It facilitates communication with stakeholders, contributing to a system that better fulfills their needs.
 Communicating about complex systems from the point of view of stakeholders helps them understand the consequences of their stated requirements and the design decisions based on them.
-Architecture gives the ability to communicate about design decisions before the system is implemented, when they are still relatively easy to adapt.
+Architecture gives the ability to communicate design decisions before the system is implemented when they are still relatively easy to adapt.

 - The end user is concerned with intuitive and correct behavior, performance, reliability, usability, availability, and security.

 - The system administrator is concerned with intuitive behavior, administration, and tools to aid monitoring.

 - The marketer is concerned with competitive features, time to market, positioning with other products, and cost.